-Improved treatments for chronic myeloid leukaemia have dramatically increased survivalDecember 12th, 2012 in Cancer /
+Improved treatments for chronic myeloid leukaemia have dramatically increased survivalDecember 12, 2012 in Medicine & Health / Cancer

 Survival for people diagnosed with Chronic Myeloid Leukaemia (CML) has risen by nearly half, with around 58 per cent of people surviving their disease for at least five years compared with only around 40 per cent in the late 1990s, according to a new report from the National Cancer Intelligence Network (NCIN), published today.